 Animals in Balance is dedicated to an alternative approach to balancing the health of companion animals and equines through Acupuncture, Herbal Medicine, Tui-na, and Food Therapy.

-Animals in Balance Acupuncture provides animal acupuncture as well as Tui Na and herbal and food therapies for an alternative approach to balancing your animal’s unique system.
+Animals in Balance Acupuncture provides Traditional Chinese Veterinary Medicine utilizing Acupuncture, Herbal Medicine, Food Therapy and Tui-na (Chinese therapeutic massage) for an alternative approach to balancing your animal’s unique system.

-Dr. Toolan’s philosophy is to provide care for your loved ones as if they were her own.
-Her goal is to keep your friend with your family for as long as possible with the best quality of life possible.
+My philosophy is to provide care for your beloved animals as if they were my own.
+My goal is to keep your animal friend with your family for as long as possible with the best quality of life possible.

-Dr. Toolan is available for veterinary consultations and appointments in southern New Hampshire and central New Hampshire including Amherst, Peterborough, Weare, and Hillsborough, Bedford, Manchester, Nashua and Concord, NH.
-Dr. Toolan is also available for clients in the seacoast, NH area, including Exeter, Epping, and Hampton, NH.
+I am available for veterinary consultations and appointments in southern and central New Hampshire including Amherst, Peterborough, Weare, Hillsborough, Bedford, Manchester, Nashua and Concord, NH.
+I am also available for clients in the seacoast, NH area, including Exeter, Epping and Hampton, NH.

 In our goal to achieve renewed balance to your pet, we provide all four branches of Traditional Chinese Veterinary Medicine.

 Acupuncture is an ancient medical practice that is now commonly used in the veterinary treatment of animals.
 It can be successfully combined with conventional veterinary medicine to enlist the patient’s natural healing mechanisms.

 Herbal medicine has been shown to be effective in treating a variety of medical conditions including gastrointestinal, respiratory, musculoskeletal, endocrine, cardiovascular, dermatological and cancers.